kameryn1811/Bandcamp-Player/README.md

 ## Credits & Inspiration

 This project was inspired by [Robert Golderbine's Companion Window | Always on Top](https://chromewebstore.google.com/detail/companion-window-always-o/hhneckfekhpegclkfhefepcjmcnmnpae) and [Yuki Eliot's Mobile View Switcher](https://chromewebstore.google.com/detail/mobile-view-switcher/ddfcjnekgmblacbpifjdmcbbhfcdekic).
-Prior to this project I was using a modified version of these Browser Extenstions to achieve a Mini BandCamp Player (It featured a compact bandcamp mode that stripped away everything but the player and playlist, and had 3 view modes - but needed to be launched for each album individually and sadly had many security limitations preventing automations e.g. resizing and playback manipulation which are inherent in browser PIP implementations).
+Prior to this project I was using a modified version of these Browser Extenstions to achieve a Mini BandCamp Player (It featured a compact bandcamp mode that stripped away everything but the player and playlist, and had 3 view modes - but needed to be launched for each album individually and sadly had many security limitations inherent in browser PIP implementations preventing automations e.g. automatic resizing of the player and playback manipulation which are made possible in this python project.

 *Original Bandcamp Player using a modified version of Companion Window in combination with Mobile View Switcher:*